-Networked DVD players and UPnP AV Media adapters detect the ReadyNAS if either the Home Media Streaming Server or the UPnP AV services are enabled.
-The content of the Streaming Services media share on the ReadyNAS is available to these players for playback.
-Multiple players can be connected to the ReadyNAS and can play the media files concurrently.
+Networked DVD players and UPnP AV Media adapters detect the ReadyNAS if either the Home Media Streaming Server or the UPnP AV services are enabled at the bottom of the Streaming Services page.
+The content of the Streaming Services media share on the ReadyNAS is available to these players for playback.1 Multiple players can be connected to the ReadyNAS and can play the media files concurrently.